algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 * `pip install alignak`
 * `pip install alignak-backend`
 * `pip install alignak-webui`

+In this case, steps of installations are not yet required (like `sudo python setup.py install`).

 **Be carefull, do not mix installations type !**